 The key difference between lava and magma is that lava is the hot mixture of gases and molten rocks that come out of the volcano whereas magma is the molten rock material deep inside earth’s crust.

-The difference between lava and magma pertains to their location.
+Hence, the difference between lava and magma pertains to their location.
 Well, before going into a discussion about this difference, let us see what each term refers to.
 Not many of us know that the temperature beneath the surface of the earth increases as we go down.
-In fact, the temperature at the centre or core, as it is called, is so high that it consists of nothing but molten rocks and other solid materials because of extremely high temperatures.
-This mixture of molten rocks is called magma.
-This magma resides in certain places called chambers that have passages up to volcanoes.
-When volcanoes erupt, it is this magma that is constantly fed into the volcanoes.
-When this magma comes out of volcanoes, it is referred to as lava.
-Though technically speaking, there is no difference between magma and lava as it is magma that is referred to as lava, there are many who remain confused about their differences.
-This article attempts to find out differences, if any, between magma and lava.
+In fact, the temperature at the center or core is so high that it consists of nothing but molten rocks and other solid materials because of extremely high temperatures.
+This mixture of molten rocks is magma.
+This magma resides in certain places; chambers that have passages up to volcanoes.
+When volcanoes erupt, it is this magma that constantly comes out of the volcanoes.
+When this magma comes out of volcanoes, we call it lava.

 What is Lava?

 Lava is also molten rock.
 When the magma that has been gathering under the earth’s crust comes out of a volcano, it is termed as Lava.
 There are different types of lavas that are classified according to their consistencies or viscosity.
 Lava that is thin can flow downhill for kilometers and makes a gentle flow or slope.
 Thick lava finds it difficult to flow, and the thickest lava does not even flow and plugs up the mouth of a volcano, causing great explosions in future.
 Let us see what the different types of lava are.
 There are three main types of lava.
 They are A’a, Pahoehoe, and Pillow Lava.

 Lava composition: Lava contains mainly silicate minerals such as;